PEGI shows age limits in games

 Who is behind PEGI age marking?

-PEGI was launched in the spring of 2003, and several national age marking systems were thus replaced by a single system across almost all of Europe (35 countries in 2018).
-PEGI is run in a collaboration between the gaming industry itself and representatives from the authorities.
+PEGI was launched in the spring of 2003.
+Several national systems for age marking were thus replaced with a single system across almost all of Europe (41 countries in 2022).

 How are the age limits for computer games set?

 The app developer must fill in a form marking the level of violence, rough language, and so on and send it to IARC, which collects such information from a large number of app developers.